 Those basic needs aren’t going to provide optimal operation for every business, though.
 If you have several employees, the highest level of efficiency may require office oversight.
 Retail stores that rely on walk-up business won’t work with a single smartphone, though online retailers could handle drop-ship programs via mobile.
 Whether you’re able to ditch the office depends on the service or product you provide.

-Disadvantages of Smartphone Management.
 The advantages of running your business from a smartphone are fairly obvious.
-You save time and money by not commuting, you avoid the expense of renting and maintaining an office space, and you can work from almost anywhere in the world.
+You save time and money by not commuting.
+You avoid the expense of renting and maintaining an office space.
+And you can work from almost anywhere in the world.
 There are disadvantages too, however.
 First, you lose the trust factor that many consumers associate with a physical address.
 A financial advisor who always meets customers in homes or coffee shops may appear less professional than someone who has a waiting room and receptionist.
 As more businesses trend toward smartphone management, however, these perceptions are likely to diminish.

 Going mobile?
 Just remember that high-touch always outsells high-tech, especially when it comes to that initial meeting.
 Remember they buy YOU not your product or service.
 So don’t be afraid to introduce yourself in PERSON.